BasitInGit/Caesar-Cipher/README.md

 This project implements the Caesar cipher, a simple substitution cipher that shifts letters by a fixed distance.
 It also includes a statistical method to crack the cipher using English letter frequencies and chi-squared analysis.
 ## Features
-- Encrypt and decrypt text using a Caesar shift -Automatically crack Caesar cipher using letter frequency analysis
+- Encrypt and decrypt text using a Caesar shift
+- Automatically crack Caesar cipher using letter frequency analysis

 ## How to Use
 1.Compile the program: